dropbox/zxcvbn/README.md

 </script>
 ```

-Open zxcvbn-async.js and edit the `ZXCVBN_SRC` variable to point to whereever you put `zxcvbn.js`.
+Open zxcvbn-async.js and edit the `ZXCVBN_SRC` variable to point to wherever you put `zxcvbn.js`.
 If `index.html` and `zxcvbn.js` sit next to each other, it'll work as-is.

 Note that `zxcvbn.js` can also be included directly: